 Breakfast, lunch& in-between

-Marianne — the lead/primary creative force in Café Gusto, studied in the UK during the ’90s and worked extensively in the UK, Australia and New Zealand, before returning back to Cork in 1998.
+Marianne — the primary creative force in Café Gusto, studied in the UK during the ’90s and worked extensively in the UK, Australia, and New Zealand before returning to Cork in 1998.

-From her travels came the passion for great coffee and food, and she concentrated her efforts in sourcing the very best ingredients, producers and suppliers, in particular those from the The English Market just across the road from the café.
+From her travels came the passion for great coffee and food, and she concentrated her efforts in sourcing the very best ingredients, producers, and suppliers, in particular those from the English Market just across the road from the café.

-Marianne’s personal journey with food has seen her win numerous awards for the café, and she serves on the committee of the Cork Sustainability Council.
+Marianne’s personal journey with food has seen her win numerous awards for the café, and she serves on the steering committee of the Cork Food Policy Council.
 The café was one of the early adopters of compostable packaging which is now so popular.
-Marianne has a great personal interest in growing and using her own food, which feeds into the passion in the food served in Café Gusto.
+Marianne has a great personal interest in growing and using her own food, which feeds into the passion for the food served in Café Gusto.

 This opened the door to a lot of corporate business for Café Gusto: from early morning breakfasts and luxurious coffee breaks to laid on lunches for the offices around Cork.
-Clients include UCC, Mallwarebytes, Facebook and The Law Library.
+Clients include UCC, Malwarebytes, Facebook, and The Law Library.

-In 2019 and 2020, both cafés were restyled and redressed for the new decade with a particular emphasis on outside catering and deliveries.
+In 2019, both cafés were restyled and redressed for the new decade with a particular emphasis on outside catering and deliveries.

 Both partners also run the popular Liberty Grill, also situated on Washington Street.